• IRIS Center

 • Understand the types of services and supports that can be used to support students with significant cognitive disabilities.

-• Describe strategies to address the instructional and communication needs of students with significant cognitive disabilities in inclusive environments.
+• Describe strategies to address the instructional and communication needs of students with significant cognitive disabilities in general education environments.

 Standards